Gholam Mohammad Niazi: Death

 During the period of targeted Islamist repression by Daud's authoritarian regime, Gholam Mohammad Niazi was jailed in 1972, but he was released soon after.
 In 1974 he was jailed again in Pul-e-Charkhi prison, along with many other Islamists.
 Two hundred known prisoners, including Gholam Niazi and Mawlawi Fayzani, were kept without judgment.
 After five years of imprisonment, Niazi was killed in prison alongside a large group of other Islamists.
 Account of the circumstance of his death and other Islamists on 29 May 1979 is given below:

 It is debated whether the Soviets were involved in his death, directly, indirectly, or at all.

 Legacy

-Gholam Mohammad Niazi is remembered as the father of political Islam in Afghanistan.
+Gholam Mohammad Niazi is remembered as the father of Islamism in Afghanistan.
 He was successful in transforming Islam into a political movement by utilizing the power of popular support.
 However, the Islamic movement he established did not achieve unity.
 After Niazi's death, the remaining members of the Jamiat-e Islami were exiled, and the movement quickly fragmented.